Indications for use for each target species

 Use during pregnancy, lactation or lay

-Laboratory studies in rats and rabbits have not produced any evidence of teratogenic effects, or any adverse effect on the reproductive capacity in males and females.
+Laboratory studies in rats and rabbits have not produced any evidence of teratogenic effects, or any adverse effect on the reproductive capacity in males.

 Interactions with other medicinal products and other forms of interaction